morgil/publinx/README.md

 ```
 This file can now be accessed via `http://www.example.com/simple-file.ext`.

-publinx also supports subfolders, so you can also add `folder/file.ext` to the config to return this file.
+publinx also supports files in subfolders, you can add `folder/file.ext` to return this file.

-## Returning a file on a different path
+## URL Rewriting
 If you want to return a file from a different URL, use the public filename as the key and add a `path` parameter to the values:
 ```json
 {